Urban Logistics REIT

-Urban Logistics REIT is a property company which invests in warehouses.
-The company is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.
+Urban Logistics REIT is a British property investment company which invests in warehouses.
+The company is structured as a real estate investment trust (REIT).
+The company was listed on the London Stock Exchange until it was acquired by LondonMetric Property in June 2025.

 History

 The company was launched on the Alternative Investment Market as Pacific Industrial & Logistics REIT plc in April 2016.
 It changed its name to Urban Logistics REIT in March 2018.
 It acquired a portfolio of seven warehouses from Legal & General Investment Management in April 2020, and raised an additional £250 million in capital and transferred to the main market as in December 2021.

+In April 2025, it was confirmed that LondonMetric Property would buy the company in a deal worth £674 million.
+The takeover was approved by the court in June 2025, so allowing the deal to be completed.

 Operations

 The company specialises in warehouses.
-Its portfolio was valued at £1.0 billion as at 31 March 2022.
+Its portfolio was valued at £1.1 billion as at 31 March 2024.